acmattson3/CaneBane-Board/README.md

 ## Usage

-1. Sign up for a new account or log in if you already have one.
+1. Sign up for a new account (Display Name, Username, Email, Password) or log in using your email address or username.
 2. Once logged in, you'll be redirected to the dashboard.
 3. Create a new board or join an existing one using a board code.
 4. In a board view, you can: